 This experience would lead him to get out of the gang life and turn his life around.
 Hughley returned to school to earn his GED.
 He later worked for the Los Angeles Times.
 Hughley’s career as an entertainer began in the early 1990s where he was the first host of the Black Entertainment Television (BET) program Comic View from 1992 to 1993.
 He made appearances on other shows including The Fresh Prince of Bel Air, the HBO Comedy Half-Hour, and Sister, Sister.
 In 1998, Hughley had the led role on a show he created called The Hughleys where he played himself, Darryl Hughley.
 The show ran for four years from 1998 to 2002.

 Hughley appeared in his first film, Inspector Gadget, in 1999 followed by The Original Kings of Comedy (2000), Inspector Gadget 2 (2003), Scary Movie 3 (2003), Soul Plane (2004), and Spy School (2008).
 Hughley also had a show on Cable News Network (CNN) called D.L.
 Hughley Breaks the News that aired from 2008 to 2009 and he was an on-air radio personality with The D.L.
 Hughley Morning Show that premiered in 2009.
 The show was dropped in 2010.
 In 2013, Hughley hosted The D.L.
 Hughley Show that was distributed by Cumulus Media Network.

 Hughley is married to La Donna Hughley.
 The couple have three children, two daughters, Ryan and Tyler, and a son Kyle.
+Hughley is a member of Omega Psi Phi Fraternity.
 On June 19, 2020, while performing a show at a club in Nashville, Tennessee, Hughley collapsed on stage.
-It was later revealed that he tested positive for Covid-19.
+It was later revealed that he tested positive for COVID-19.